Everything I Ever Needed to Know About Simulations I Learned From Video Games

 - Back in 2012 (I can't believe it was that long ago) I wrote a blog post on media you should check out if you're going to design a branched simulation.
 I'm still behind every suggestion, so feel free to check out the post here.

-- Last year at TechKnowledge I ran a session on how to build your own sim.
+- Several years ago at TechKnowledge I ran a session on how to build your own sim.
 You can check out my deck, speaking notes, and additional resources here.

 - If you're interested in backing a video game on Kickstarter, you're in luck!
 They actually have a whole section of their site devoted to games you can back.
 New Kickstarter campaigns launch each day, so it's worth checking this section of the site every so often to see if anything interesting pops up.

 - Remember how I suggested you check out your local independent game developer groups?
 Well, here's one of the great ones from my hometown: the Toronto chapter of the International Game Developers Association (IGDA).
 They run amazing talks throughout the year, and they even let non-developers like me tag along.
-Don't fret if you're not in Toronto, because they video most of their talks and post them to their YouTube channel.
+Don't fret if you're not in Toronto, because they have posted some of these talks to their YouTube channel.

 - Finally, do you want to completely spook yourself with examples of the uncanny valley that I deems to darn creepy to want to show in the session?
 Well, go right ahead and click here then.
 Don't say I didn't warn you though.